CheXseg: Combining Expert Annotations with DNN-generated Saliency Maps for X-ray Segmentation: Experiments

 \subsection{Comparing Encoder Initializations}

 We investigate the impact of using various encoder initializations on segmentation performance.
 In the fully-supervised and weakly-supervised methods, we initialize the encoder weights to either a CheXpert classification model \cite{irvin2019chexpert}, MoCo-CXR \cite{sowrirajan2020moco}, ImageNet \cite{deng2009imagenet}, or random.
-In our distillation experiment, we only compare CheXpert, MoCo-CXR, or random encoder initializations.

 \paragraph{Results} We find that for all methods, the best models are initialized with CheXpert encoder weights.
 This may be expected since CheXpert weights are learned from supervised learning on the same dataset that we use for segmentation.
 The models initialized with MoCo-CXR weights have similar performance to the models with ImageNet encoder initialization.
-Figure \ref{fig:weakly_supervised_results} shows the detailed results for fully-supervised and weakly-supervised encoder initializations, and Figure \ref{fig:distillation_results} shows the detailed results for distillation encoder initializations.
+Figure \ref{fig:weakly_supervised_results} shows the detailed results for fully-supervised and weakly-supervised encoder initializations.